keithbro/ember-fit-to-window-mixin/README.md

 # ember-fit-to-window-mixin

-Maintains the Ember.Component heights so that they fit vertically in the viewport.
+Maintains Ember.Component heights so that they fit vertically in the viewport.

 ## Usage